canonical/brand-store-documentation/explanation-main.rst

 Explanation
 ===========

-The following explanation oriented topics discuss and clarify key topics relating to the Brand Store.
+The following explanation oriented topics discuss and clarify key topics relating to the Dedicated Snap Store.

 .. toctree::
    :maxdepth: 2